Tsawwassen/E-Commerce/README.md

 ## Weekend Project, E Commerce
 Web application where users can order items
+### Weekend 2
+Continue to work on the app.
+P1, finish the order function, add paypal, then continue to update once a month or so with new things when possible.

 ## Goal
 Combine my past and new knowledge/skills to create a full stack app